bradley-gersh/hz-convert/README.md

 This Python package converts mutually between sine-tone frequencies (Hz), MIDI pitch numbers, and pitch names in scientific pitch notation (e.g. "E-flat 4").
-It allows you to set a custom tuning for A4, and it can handle microtones in both input and output.
-It can be used as a package imported into other scripts or as a standalone application.
+It handles microtones in both input and output and can allow for A4 to be tuned to a non-standard frequency.
+The package can be imported into other projects or used as a standalone application from the command line.

 ## Usage

-Python 3 is required, ideally at least 3.7.
-First, download the repository and unzip it to some directory.
-Navigate into that directory, then follow one of the two usage options below.
+Python 3 is required (ideally at least 3.7).
+Download and unzip the repository, then from the top of the unzipped directory, follow one of the usage options below.

 ### 1. Using as an interactive script